Metric Poissonian pair correlation for real sequences and energy estimates: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Ze\'{e}v Rudnick for an interesting discussion, for bringing to their attention the problem of determining correlations of sequences $\sigma_{\beta}(n)$ and for showing them some numerical insights.
-The authors would like to thank Igor Shparlinski for some comments on a previous version of this manuscript.
+The authors would like to thank Christoph Aistleitner, Igor Shparlinski and Andrei Shubin for some comments on a previous version of this manuscript.

 During the preparation of this work, B. Kerr was supported by ARC Grants DE220100859 and DP230100534.